Sub-Logo

 Program: ENTICE

-Coyote Track is a standards-based, educational program developed by the Illinois Department of Natural Resources (IDNR) Division of Wildlife Resources with assistance from the IDNR Division of Education.
-The program is centered around coyote ecology and behavior related to data collected from radio-collared coyotes in urban and rural areas of Illinois.
-This workshop will guide participants through the visualization data tool and lessons that support the unit.
-The workshop is for teachers of Illinois high school and middle school students.
+Explore Coyote Track interactive visualization tool.
+This online site centers around coyote ecology and behavior related to data collected from radio-collared coyotes in urban and rural areas of Illinois.
+Using real data, this workshop will guide participants through the visualization data tool and standard-based lessons that support the unit.
+Participants will learn about how and why scientists are studying coyotes in Illinois including learning about telemetry and how the information is gathered.
+The workshop is for teachers of students in 6th-12th grade but can be adapted to other grades.
 Professional Development Hours are available.
 Sponsored by the IDNR, this workshop is part of the ENTICE (Environment and Nature Training Institute for Conservation Education) program.

 | Register for this Workshop |